Who we are...

 The journey started in 2003, by Sarah Dryden-Peterson, a then Harvard PHD student who conducted a 3-year longitudinal comparative study in Ugandan refugee settlements entitled "The role of education in the local integration of Refugees in Uganda" from which a series of research publications where made, including; Refugee education: Education for an unknowable future.
 Mbeleni was initiated in 2006 and registered by the NGO Board in 2018.

 The study was carried out in Kyaka II and Nakivale refugee settlements and in greater Kampala among Urban Refugees.
-The study revealed that there was lack of access to quality education among refugees and their host communities.
-Sarah gave back to the study participants (refugees and national children) by supporting then in their studies.
-Sarah, the now professor at Harvard University Graduate School of Education and Director of Refugee REACH Initiative continues to be the honorary and founding member of Mbeleni Foundation. https://www.gse.harvard.edu/faculty/sarah-dryden-peterson,
+It revealed that there was lack of access to quality education among refugees and their host communities.
+In 2005, through a marathon run, Sarah raised some resources that was used to give back to the study participants (refugees and national children) by supporting them in their studies.
+That was the birth of Mbeleni Foundation.
+Sarah, now who is a professor at Harvard University Graduate School of Education and Director of Refugee REACH Initiative continues to be the honorary member of Mbeleni Foundation.